ml4ai/automates/documentation/GrFN_specification.md

     <element_name>[attrval] ::=

-We will then specify the structure of the JSON attribute-value list attributes (quoted strings), and their value types using a mixture of JSON and BNF.
+We will then specify the structure of the JSON attribute-value list attributes (quoted strings) and their value types using a mixture of JSON and BNF.
 In a few places, we note in the comments anticipated extensions that may be needed using the tag \'FUTURE\'.